InnovatorMind/InnovatorMind/README.md

 ### 💫 About Me:
-I'm **Amarjeet**, an aspiring software engineer with a passion for building impactful solutions.
+I'm **________**, an aspiring software engineer with a passion for building impactful solutions.
 From understanding machine-level bits to architecting full-scale applications, I strive to create something meaningful with the superpowers I've gained through learning.

 ### 💻 Tech Stack: